Multi-partonic medium induced cascades in expanding media: Inclusive jet suppression

 \subsection{Initial-time dependence of jet suppression}

 The value of $t_0$ in the Bjorken medium quantifies the time during which no interaction with the medium occurs.
 This reflects a situation with a finite time needed for the onset of the quenching interactions in the medium.
-In this section, we discuss the impact of the choice of $t_0$ on the observable jet suppression by comparing two different starting times of the quenching in the Bjorken medium, namely $t_0 = 0.1$~fm and $t_0 = 1.0$~fm.
+In this section, we discuss the impact of the choice of $t_0$ on the observable jet suppression by comparing two different starting times of the quenching in the Bjorken medium, namely $t_0 = 0.1$~fm and $t_0 = 1.0$~fm, in the most simple configuration with no nPDF effects and vacuum-like emissions included.
 Left panel of Fig.~\ref{fig:BjRaa} shows a comparison of the $\langle \hat{q} \rangle$ for the Bjorken media with these two choices of $t_0$ evaluated as a function of $L$ calculated as \beq \langle \hat{q} \rangle = \frac{2}{(L-t_0)^2}\int_{t_0}^{L}\rmd t\, (t-t_0) \hat{q}(t) \,, \eeq where $\hat q(t) = \hat q_0 t_0/t$ for the Bjorken scenario.
 One can see that delaying the onset of quenching leads to a larger average value of $\hat{q}$ at $L > t_0$ compared to an earlier time of the quenching.
 In general, the later the quenching sets in, the larger the $\langle \hat{q} \rangle$ is, which makes the medium more opaque at the later stages of the evolution.

-We used again the $\chi^2$ minimization procedure to find the $\qhat_0$ value which minimizes the difference in the $\Raa$ between the data and the theory prediction for the two $t_0$ values with medium length fixed to $L = 5$~fm.
-The results along with the data are shown in the right panel of Fig.~\ref{fig:BjRaa}.
+We use again the $\chi^2$ minimization procedure to find the $\qhat_0$ value which minimizes the difference in the $\Raa$ between the data and the theory prediction for the two $t_0$ values with medium length fixed to $L = 5$~fm.
+The results are shown in the right panel of Fig.~\ref{fig:BjRaa} (note that we have left out nPDF effects in this particular figure).
 For $t_0=0.1$ and $1.0$~fm, the $\qhat_0$ is found to be approximately 1.8~GeV$^3$ and 1.0~GeV$^3$, respectively.
 That is for ten times larger initial time, the $\qhat_0$ has to be roughly two times smaller to obtain the same $\Raa$.
 While the choice of $t_0$ can be somehow absorbed into an adjusted value of $\hat q_0$, we will see below that it affects other observables.
-In the next two sections, we use these optimized $\qhat_0$ values, and their respective $t_0$ parameters, to calculate more differential observables derived from $\Raa$ which characterize the inclusive jet suppression and quantify how these settings affect them.
+In the next two sections, we use optimized $\qhat_0$ values, and their respective $t_0$ parameters, to calculate more differential observables derived from $\Raa$ which characterize the inclusive jet suppression and quantify how these settings affect them.